kimci86/bkcrack/readme.md

 - `CMAKE_BUILD_TYPE`: Type of build (Debug or Release).
 - `BKCRACK_PARALLEL_MODE`: Enable multithreaded attack with [OpenMP](http://openmp.org).
 This requires a compiler that supports OpenMP.
 - `BKCRACK_BUILD_DOC`: Enable documentation generation with [doxygen](http://doxygen.org).

+### Arch Linux (unofficial)

+An unofficial package [bkcrack-git](https://aur.archlinux.org/packages/bkcrack-git/) is available in AUR.

+Install it with any AUR helpers you like.

 Usage
 -----